MitchBradley/cforth/README.md

 - Pre-emptive multitasking
 - Usage of the system clock

-It does not use Platform.
+It does not use PlatformIO.
 Installation:
 cd ~/cforth/build/esp32
 make flash